nysenate/BillBuzz/README.md

 ---------------

 * Users have many subscriptions and a single confirmation per unresolved action (signup, update, unsubscribe).
-* When the ``UpdateSenators`` script finds new Senators they are created with 1 or more affiliations.
 * When the ``UpdatePosts`` script finds newly approved comments a BillBuzz update is created with 1 or more BillBuzz approvals.
 * Threads have many Posts which each have a single Author.
 * Threads represent a single bill with a single sponsoring senator.
 Not all threads have known or "real" senators as sponsors though.